+Welcome to Mindmajix - The leading global online training platform.
 If you're looking for Oracle PL SQL Interview Questions for Experienced or Freshers, you are at right place.
 There are lot of opportunities from many reputed companies in the world.
 According to research Oracle PL SQL has a market share of about 2.2%.
 So, You still have opportunity to move ahead in your career in Oracle PL SQL Development.
-Mindmajix offers Advanced Oracle PL SQL Interview Questions 2018 that helps you in cracking your interview & acquire dream career as Oracle PL SQL Developer.
+Mindmajix offers Advanced Oracle PL SQL Interview Questions 2019 that helps you in cracking your interview & acquire dream career as Oracle PL SQL Developer.

 There are 5 different types of SQL statements.

 Data Manipulation Language (DML): INSERT, UPDATE, DELETE, MERGE

 Data Definition Language (DDL): CREATE, ALTER, DROP, RENAME, TRUNCATE.

 Q3.
 What is an alias in SQL statements?

 Ans: Alias is a user-defined alternative name given to the column or table.
 By default column alias headings appear in upper case.
 Enclose the alias in a double quotation marks (“ “) to make it case sensitive.
 “AS” Keyword before the alias name makes the SELECT clause easier to read.

 For ex: Select emp_name AS name from employee; (Here AS is a keyword and “name” is an alias).

 Q4.
 What is a Literal?
 Give an example where it can be used?